 What is the Jurong Region Line?

-Adding 24 new stations to our MRT network, stations on the Jurong Region Line (JRL) will open in three phases — starting from 2026.
+Adding 24 new stations to our MRT network, stations on the Jurong Region Line (JRL) will open in three phases — starting in 2026.
 The main beneficiaries will be residents in Choa Chu Kang, Boon Lay, and the future Tengah new town.
 (Note: Tengah will be around the size of Bishan even if, right now, the current population of Tengah mainly consists of homesick Air Force soldiers.)

 Some things to note are: